MaineToday Media: Maine Trust for Local News

 In March 2023, Brower, then 66, announced he was looking to sell Masthead Maine, though "without urgency or desperation."
 The Maine Journalism Foundation expressed interest.
 But in July, Brower sold the company to the National Trust for Local News, a nonprofit headquartered in Denver that owned about two dozen newspapers in Colorado.
-The deal transferred 17 weekly newspapers and five dailies—every daily paper in Maine except the Bangor Daily News.
-The National Trust set up a subsidiary, the Maine Trust for Local News, to run the Maine newspapers.
+The deal transferred 17 weekly newspapers and five daily papers—every daily paper in Maine except the Bangor Daily News.

-This trust received criticism for its backing by Democratic politicians, raising concerns of bias.
-Despite the criticism, the News Guild of Maine greeted the changes with relief, stating that they were grateful Brower chose to sell to a nonprofit.

-Also relieved were the leaders of the Maine Journalism Foundation.
-Their president, Bill Neimitz, stated: "Our goal going into this was for the Press Herald and all the other Masthead Maine properties to convert to nonprofit ownership," and as the deal was completed with a not-for-profit entity, Neimitz was satisfied, stating on behalf of the foundation that they were "absolutely thrilled" with the outcome.
+The National Trust set up a subsidiary, the Maine Trust for Local News (METLN), to run the Maine newspapers.
+One columnist wrote that the move was backed by "left-leaning political spenders" that made "some of my friends with a more conservative outlook, see ill omens".
+But the News Guild of Maine greeted the changes with relief, said that they were grateful Brower chose to sell to a nonprofit.
+The Maine Journalism Foundation's Bill Neimitz said, "Our goal going into this was for the Press Herald and all the other Masthead Maine properties to convert to nonprofit ownership."
 The Foundation dissolved and transferred its remaining $171,000 to the Maine Trust.

-Masthead Maine CEO Lisa DeSisto became CEO of the Maine Trust; she said the sale was "the best possible outcome".
+Masthead Maine CEO Lisa DeSisto, who became CEO of the Maine Trust, said the sale was "the best possible outcome".

 After the takeover, Masthead Maine continued to offer some services under the former name, including Masthead Maine Press, a commercial printer.

 In December 2024, DeSisto stepped down as CEO.

-In July 2025, the Maine Trust announced several cost-cutting efforts.
-The organization laid off 49 employees—36 full-time and 13 part-time—at various newspapers in print production, circulation and advertising.
-It also reduced the print frequency of various daily and weekly newspapers.
+In July 2025, the Maine Trust announced it would cut costs by: